Semrush helps you:

 Step #7: Check Page Rendering

-Rendering is one of the stages of the overall process Google uses to analyze your content.
+Rendering is one of the stages of the overall process Google uses to analyze your page content.
 To determine whether it should be indexed and, if so, where it should rank.

 Rendering occurs after the crawling stage: